-This week, we’re adding to our frequently asked question series by tackling this one: When writing health education materials, should I say “physical activity” or “exercise”?
+This week, we’re adding to our frequently asked question series by tackling this one: When writing health education materials, should I use “physical activity” or “exercise”?
 Here at We ❤️ Health Literacy Headquarters, we’re all in for “physical activity.”
 And we’ll tell you why in just a minute.

 But first, in case anyone wants to get technical, exercise and physical activity are not exactly the same thing!
-Physical activity is any bodily movement that uses energy.
+Physical activity is any movement you do with your body that uses energy.
 It can be light, moderate, or vigorous.
 Some examples of physical activity are walking, dancing, and running.
-Exercise is a type of physical activity that’s planned and structured.
-While it can be light, it’s often moderate or vigorous.
+Exercise is a type of physical activity that’s often planned, structured, and repetitive.
+While it can be light, it’s often not.
 Some examples of exercise are taking an aerobics class, lifting weights, and playing on a sports team.

 Okay, so why do we recommend “physical activity” over “exercise”?
 Because it’s not only a fact that exercise is generally more intense than physical activity — it’s also true that the word “exercise” generally seems more intense than the term “physical activity.”
 And for some people (a lot of people?), that’s not necessarily a good thing.

 - Getting more physical activity can help you feel better.
 Try taking a walk after dinner a few nights this week.

 - Getting more exercise can help you feel better.
-Try heading to the gym for a treadmill session after dinner a few nights this week.
+Try hitting the treadmill after dinner a few nights this week.

 The bottom line: Choosing between “physical activity” and “exercise” in your health comm materials?
 We like the more approachable, less likely to overwhelm “physical activity.”

 Browse recent posts